HaikuZen/myCCC4Worker/README.md

 - 👥 **User-Specific Rides**: Each ride is now associated with the user who uploaded it, ensuring data privacy
 - 🔬 **Detailed Ride Analysis Modal**: Click any ride to view comprehensive analysis with interactive charts
 - 📊 **Enhanced Dashboard**: Improved statistics with monthly summaries and performance trends
-- 🌤️ **Live Weather Integration**: Real-time weather data and 7-day forecasts
+- 🌤️ **Live Weather Integration**: Real-time weather data and 7-day forecasts from multiple providers
 - 👤 **User Management**: Role-based access with admin privileges for database management
 - 🎨 **Modern UI Redesign**: Beautiful interface with DaisyUI components and smooth animations
 - 📱 **Mobile Responsive**: Optimized experience across all devices